top of page

 Can ACL injuries be prevented?

 Research indicates that implementing an injury prevention program, particularly one that emphasises neuromuscular control of the knee and hip, may modestly reduce the risk of first-time ACL injuries.
 These programs typically focus on improving the coordination and strength of muscles around the knee and hip joints to enhance stability and correct movement patterns.
 However, the exact details and most effective components of such programs are not yet fully established.
-While the broad principles are understood — like strengthening, balance training, and agility exercises — the specifics regarding the most effective exercises, their intensity, duration, and frequency are still subjects of ongoing research.
+While the broad principles are understood—like strengthening, balance training, and agility exercises—the specifics regarding the most effective exercises, their intensity, duration, and frequency are still subjects of ongoing research.

-Ultimately, each athlete's risk is determined by the interplay between the above mentioned risk factors and more.
-The best you or any athlete can do to prevent such an injury is focus on correcting any modifiable risk factors with the guidance of your physiotherapist.
-Tailoring a program to individual needs and sport-specific demands could potentially enhance their effectiveness in reducing ACL injury risk.
+Ultimately, each athlete’s risk is determined by the interplay between the mentioned risk factors and more.
+The best you or any athlete can do to prevent such an injury is to focus on correcting any modifiable risk factors with the guidance of your physiotherapist.
+Tailoring a program to individual needs and sport-specific demands could potentially enhance the effectiveness in reducing ACL injury risk.

 ProSport Landscape.jpg